Directions on how to use this table for JavaScript enabled browsers

 Compare All Weber Q Series Gas Grills

 The Q series are all have the same style, but come in different sizes and have different options.
-This page will show you the differences between each of the 6 models.
+This page will show you the differences between each of the 7 available models.

 Coleman RoadTrip LXE VS the Weber Q 220

-These two grills are both fantastic choices, but one of them might be a better choice depending on what you want.
+These two grills are both fantastic choices, but one of them might be a better fit for you.
 I compared these two because they are very close in size, but very different in terms of materials, heat and features.